elastic/integrations/packages/box_events/docs/README.md

 }
 ```

-to match incoming box alerts during your desired timeframe and notify you using your preferred connector.
+to match incoming box alerts during your desired time-frame and notify you using your preferred connector.

 ## Compatibility